Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

-In Figure \ref{fig:setting_testcase2} we represents the polytopal mesh exploited for the simulation where $\Omega = (0, 1.7)^2$ with 2200 elements ($h = 0.0811$), the initial condition of the transmembrane potential and the definition of the ischemic region in the grey matter tissue ($\Omega_1$) and the part of the domain where to apply the forcing term ($\Omega_\text{Act}$).
-The initial conditions for all the variables of the ionic model are taken from the neuronal simulation represented in Figure \ref{fig:testcase2_0d_zoom}, at time $ \hat{t} = 20 \; \mathrm{s}$.
-The numerical simulation is performed exploiting $\Delta t = 2.5\cdot 10^{-3}\ \text{ms}$ and we considered different conductivity values for the tissues: in phyisiological grey matter the conductivity is set to $\sigma_n = \sigma_l = 0.735\ \text{Sm}^{-1}$, while in the ischemic grey matter it is reduced to $\sigma_n = \sigma_l = 0.152\ \text{Sm}^{-1}$.
-In this scenario, we can observe that the time-limited additional stimulus generates an action potential.
+In this scenario, we can observe that the time-limited additional stimulus generates two action potentials.
 However, before stabilizing again, the transmembrane potential undergoes a complete bursting behavior with high-frequency dynamics (see Figure \ref{fig:testcase2_0d_zoom}).
+This time-limited external impulse triggers a pathological behavior when applied in an ischemic region, which proves to be particularly sensitive to external stimuli.
+In white matter, the directional preferences associated with axonal fiber orientation are captured by the anisotropic conductivity tensor $\boldsymbol{\Sigma}$, which enhances propagation along the dominant fiber direction.
+In contrast, in grey matter we observe a spatially uniform propagation.
+Specifically, the conductivity values are listed in Table \ref{table:condtestbrain}, and for the white matter region, we exploit the axonal directions represented in Figure \ref{fig:setupbrain1}.
+Within the ischemic tissue the conductivity is further reduced, according to Equation \eqref{eq:diffusion_tortuosity}.

-This time-limited external impulse triggers a seizure-like behavior when applied in an ischemic region, which proves to be particularly sensitive to external stimuli.
-The evolution of the transmembrane potential is reported in Figure \ref{fig:testcase2_0d_zoom}.
-We can state that the ischemic region is particularly sensitive with respect to external stimuli; once the ischemic region is triggered and an initial action potential is generated, as shown in Figure \ref{fig:test_case2_potential}, it remains active and continues to generate pathological impulses.
-We can observe this behaviour in Figure \ref{fig:test_case2_potential} (e)-(h), where we show the second wave starting at $T = 60.5 \; \mathrm{ms}$ without any external forcing term; this pathological evolution is in fact auto-induced by the coupled model and generated from the ischemic region.
+The evolution of the transmembrane potential is reported in Figure \ref{fig:brain_potential}.
+We can observe that the ischemic region is particularly sensitive with respect to external stimuli; once the ischemic region is triggered and two initial action potentials are generated, it remains active and continues to generate pathological impulses.
+The first auto-induced wave starts at approximately $t = 45 \; \mathrm{ms}$ without any external forcing term; this pathological evolution is in fact auto-induced by the coupled model and generated from the ischemic region.